 In FY 2015, 80% was allocated for each IHS Area, 6% for urban Indian organizations, and 14% for national management.
-On March 9, 2016, the National Tribal Advisory Committee (NTAC) on Behavioral Health met and recommended 88% for Area allocation, 10% for urban Indian allocation, and 2% for national management.
+On March 9, 2016, the National Tribal Advisory Committee (NTAC) on Behavioral Health met and recommended 10% for urban Indian allocation and 2% for national management.

 Consultation Topic: IHS is requesting your feedback on the funding distribution for the \$8,686,000.
-What percentages should IHS use each to distribute the funding in three categories:
+What percentages should IHS use each to distribute the funding in two categories:

-- Area Allocation this percentage of funds will be used to provide grants to Tribes and tribal organizations and IHS Federal facilities. - Urban Indian Allocation this percentage of funds will be used to provide grants to urban Indian organizations. - National Management the percentage of funds will be used to provide technical assistance on evaluation, establishing baseline data, and monitoring trends for Gen-I projects.
+- Urban Indian Allocation this percentage of funds will be used to provide grants to urban Indian organizations. - National Management the percentage of funds will be used to provide technical assistance on evaluation, establishing baseline data, and monitoring trends for Gen-I projects.